AlexanderSenf/ShortReadMaskedMatchServer/README.md

 # Issues

-(1) The preferred Docker base image `openjdk:jre-alpine` procudes a Docker image of size 90MB, but causes an error when loading the BWI index file.
-The remeby was to switch to the standard `openjdk:8` image, but now the Docker image is 631MB.
+(1) The preferred Docker base image `openjdk:jre-alpine` procudes a Docker image of size 90MB, but causes an error when loading the BWA index file.
+The remedy was to switch to the standard `openjdk:8` image, but now the Docker image is 631MB.

 (2) Maven build doesn't work on JDK9 at the moment.